hawesie/oxnet-science/Robot Navigation Data Processing.md

 # OxNet Science Programme: Robot Navigation Data Processing

 This is the README file for the OxNet Science Programme seminar delivered by [Prof. Nick Hawes](https://www.robots.ox.ac.uk/~nickh/) about robot navigation.
-If you are on the OxNet programme and have any questions about the data or code, please post your question on the [OxNet forum](https://www.oxnet.org/forum/stem-discussion-group) or get in touch with Holly Roach <[holly.roach@path.ox.ac.uk](mailto:Holly%20Roach%20%3Cholly.roach%40path.ox.ac.uk%3E)>.
+If you are on the OxNet programme and have any questions about the data or code, please talk to the OxNet support team or get in touch with Thomas Hird <thomas.hird@physics.ox.ac.uk>.

-## Software / Environment Setup

-In order to prepare your computing environment, make sure you've completed "Preparing Your Coding Environment" from the [README.md](./README.md).
-If you are not following those instructions for some reason, then in order to work with this code you need to have access to [Python 3](https://www.python.org/), with the following additional packages: [numpy](https://numpy.org/) (for numerical computations) and [matplotlib](https://matplotlib.org/) (for visualisation and plotting).
-We will work in a [Jupyter notebook](https://jupyter.org/) for the exercise, so you also require the packages for this.

-## Downloading the Code and Data

-The Python notebook and data for this exercise is stored in this [Git repository](https://github.com/hawesie/oxnet-science).
-To use the code in SageMaker, do the following

-1. Log on to SageMaker Studio Lab, start the runtime, and open your project.
-2. Open the “Git” mention and select “Clone Git Repository”
-3. This will pop up a dialogue box.
-In the empty field (”Git repository URL (.git):”) paste the following: [https://github.com/hawesie/oxnet-science](https://github.com/hawesie/oxnet-science)
-4. Uncheck the box after “Search for environment.yml and build Conda environment.” (but leave the other one checked).
-5. Click the blue Clone button

-This should extract the files into your Python environment.
-It will create a folder structure containing a `data` folder and a `notebooks` folder.
-You should open `notebooks/robot_navigation_statistics.ipynb` in SageMaker Studio Lab.

 ## Data